Nunie123/data_engineering_on_gcp_book/ch_2_orchestration.md

 ### Testing a DAG
 The point of the Airflow instance is to orchestrate your DAGs, which is how you'll organize your batch data processing.
 I'll be talking a lot more about how to make DAGs in Chapter 5 (after we talk about GCS and BigQuery), but I'll go over a quick example here.

 A DAG is defined in a Python file that Airflow monitors and executes when scheduled.
 We'll create a DAG that has two tasks: one task will download a list of (mock) products and the other task will print a message indicating the task completed.
-In Chapter 10 I'll show you how to develop and test DAGs locally, but for now we can just make the file and upload it to be run on GCP.
+In Chapter 11 I will discuss how to automate the deployment of these files to GCP, where they will run, but for now we can do that manually.
 So let's make our Python file:
 ``` python
 # my_first_dag.py